Diogo Jota: Liverpool boss Jurgen Klopp confirms forward is set for 'months' out injured

-Diogo Jota was taken off injured before half-time in Liverpool's 4-1 win at Brentford on Saturday and Jurgen Klopp says he faces "months" out; goalkeeper Alisson is also still unavailable; no word from Klopp on the injury status of Mohamed Salah or Darwin Nunez
+Diogo Jota was taken off injured before half-time in Liverpool's 4-1 win at Brentford on Saturday and Jurgen Klopp says he faces "months" out; Watch free match highlights from Liverpool vs Luton across Sky Sports' digital platforms shortly after full-time on Wednesday

 Diogo Jota faces "months" on the sidelines, Liverpool boss Jurgen Klopp confirmed on Tuesday.